-In line with the government’s current advice regarding wearing a face covering indoors, we require all visitors over the age of 11 to wear face coverings when indoors, unless exempt.
+In order to help reduce the spread of Covid-19, we would request and advise all visitors over the age of 11 years old to wear face coverings while indoors, unless medically exempt.

 How have you ensured the Aquarium is safe to open?